 £2 Scarcity Index

-How the Scarcity Index works
+How your Scarcity Index works

 Generally collectors have had to rely upon mintage figures to identify the scarcest coins.
 But they only tell part of the story.
 Trying to find a good quality coin from 15 – 20 years ago, even for a higher mintage issue, is much more challenging than a more recent issue, as coins become damaged over time and are ultimately removed from circulation.

-Additionally, some designs are more hoarded than others by people who might not normally collect coins – the recent poignant First World War £2 Coin series being an example.
+Additionally, some designs are more hoarded than others by people who might not normally collect coins – the poignant First World War £2 Coin series being an example.
 Finally, it can be up to a couple of years before the Royal Mint eventually confirms the actual mintage for an issue.

 That’s why we have combined the mintage information with two other key pieces of information.